anschmieg/PaperWM-swift/README.md

 ## License

 This project integrates with DeskPad, which has its own license.
 Please see the DeskPad submodule for its licensing terms.

+## Roadmap & TODO

+A consolidated project TODO lives at `TODO.md` in the repository root.
+It lists short-term fixes, medium-term features, and long-term goals required to reach full PaperWM-like behavior and a production-quality developer UX.
+See `TODO.md` for details and prioritization.